TomPallister/PerformanceDsl/README.md

 A Test Run can contain multiple Test Configurations that is instructions to the agent how to run a method that has been decorated with the Performance Test Attribute.
 Test Configurations are executed in Parallel.
 So I could describe two Test Configurations (one calls TestBBCHomePageGet and the other calls TestITVHomePageGet) and they are executed by the agent at the same time.

-In the one Test you can have multiple Test Runs
+In the one Test you can have multiple Test Runs.

+The server will now create AWS agents when no agent ip/hostname is specified in the TestSuite configuration.
+It will create the required number, assign a unique ip per Test and then wait for the agents to initialise fully before firing the tests at the agents.
+Once the tests have been run the server terminates the AWS agents.